HoangHaiPham/DataEngineerZoomCamp/week_1_basics_n_setup/README.md

 3. Some advantages

+- Simplicity in keeping track of infrastructure.
+- Easier collaboration.
+- Reproducibility.
+- Ensure resources are removed.
 - Infrastructure lifecycle management.
 - Version control commits.
 - Very useful for stack-based deployments, and with cloud providers such as AWS, GCP, Azure, K8S, ...